ShuhangGe/video_process/README.md

 # Video Processor

-A comprehensive, model-agnostic video processing pipeline for multimodal AI models with configurable parameters, multiple output formats, and VLLM integration.
+A comprehensive, model-agnostic video processing pipeline for multimodal AI models with configurable parameters and multiple output formats.

 ## ✨ Features